sylvernbrown/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-For purposes of demonstration & practicing with Microsoft Azure, the entirety of this tutorial will be taking place in a virtual machine on the cloud.
-If you're installing on  a local machine, skip to step 2 and begin the tutorial there.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>